Fed gives OK to 32 of 35 biggest US banks to raise dividends

 Continue Reading Below

+Announcing the results of the second round of its annual stress tests, the Fed also approved the plans of Wall Street powerhouses Goldman Sachs and Morgan Stanley, but on condition they keep their total dividend payouts and stock buybacks at current levels.
+The new tax law that took effect in January helped tip the two banks' capital reserves below required levels under the hypothetical stress, the Fed said.
+It was pegged as a one-time impact of the tax law.

-The Fed rejected outright the capital plan of the U.S. holding company of Germany's Deutsche Bank.
+The Fed rejected outright the capital plan of the U.S. holding company of Germany's Deutsche Bank, citing weaknesses in its assumptions for forecasting revenues and losses.

+State Street Corp. gained Fed approval on condition it improve its analysis of hypothetical lending risks with other big banks.

 The yearly check-up tests the banks to determine if their current plans for paying out capital to shareholders would still allow them to keep lending if hit by another financial crisis and severe recession.